 A ball-bag game from Norway first appearing after World War I, five to nine players use any part of their body except their hands to keep the ball from falling inside their zone, which can be a circle or square.
-Americans will notice similarities to the playground game foursquare.
+Americans will notice similarities to the playground game four square.

 You may also like: 30 famous athletes who received lifetime bans

 The Western world’s precursor to rugby and American football, ba game began in medieval Scotland and pitted two sides of a town against each other.
 Play takes the form of a moving scrum as the teams methodically use their collective mass to matriculate the ball toward the opponent’s goal.
-Back before formalized playing fields, games were played right in town with scrums moving through parks, up alleyways, across lawns, and down city streets.
+Back before formalized playing fields were made, games were played right in town with scrums moving through parks, up alleyways, across lawns, and down city streets.

 Basque pelota fathered an expansive diaspora of hard-ball sports, including jai alai and hand-pelota.
-Using a racket, stick, gloved-hand, basket, or club, players carom a small, hard-rubber ball off a wall, known as the “frontis.”
+Using a racket, stick, gloved hand, basket, or club, players carom a small, hard-rubber ball off a wall, known as the “frontis.”
 Pelota games can be played one-on-one or in teams on larger courts.
 Some version of pelota exists throughout Latin America and much of Western Europe.

-A team stick-and-ball sport similar to field hockey, beikou has been played in Inner Mongolia for at least 1,000 years.
+A stick-and-ball team sport similar to field hockey, beikou has been played in Inner Mongolia for at least 1,000 years.
 Fierce competitors hit a balled-up apricot root with wooden branches toward the opponent’s goal.
 When field hockey arrived in China for the 2008 Summer Olympics in Beijing, a third of China’s national men’s team hailed from Morin Dawa, Inner Mongolia.

-Born in 1960s Brazil, biribol is volleyball played in a small motel-sized pool.
-Just don’t call it water volleyball!
+Born in 1960s Brazil, biribol is volleyball played in a small motel-sized pool—just don’t call it water volleyball!
 Why?
 A few rule variations—like players can block a serve but can’t break the plane of the net when spiking—set it ever-so-slightly apart.
 It’s considered Brazil’s only native team sport.

 You may also like: The 50 largest college football stadiums

 In this British variation of handball and racquetball revered among the U.K.’s boarding school elite, players use a gloved hand to swat a rubber ball against a three or four-sided court.
-Developed at Eton in the late 1800s, the sport has seeped into the middle classes and has recently found interest in Britain’s state school system.
+Developed at Eton College in the late 1800s, the sport has seeped into the middle classes and has recently found interest in Britain’s state school system.

 Developed in Switzerland in the 16th century, hornussen is unlike any other bat-and-ball game, though baseball and cricket fans will try to find parallels.
 Good luck with that.
 Two teams of between 16 and 20 players take turns hitting the ball (“nouss”) at each other.
 Defenders try to keep the ball from landing in their zones using a “schindel,” which looks like an oversized, square pizza peel.

-Another fusion sport, jokgu is like volleyball but played with feet, shins, and head like soccer.
+Another fusion sport, jokgu is like volleyball but played with feet, shins, and the head, like soccer.
 Started as a physical fitness activity by the Republic of Korea Air Force in 1960 but tracing its origins to 540 A.D., the sport’s popularity surged across Korea and even into the United States, where a league formed in 2011.

 You may also like: Stories behind every NFL team name